-Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
-KS3 tests were mad non-compulsory in 2005/06, therefore the results from then onwards refer to Assessments.
+Years 8-10 Ages 12 to 14

+Excludes Special & Independent Schools.

+KS3 tests were made non-compulsory in

+2005/06, therefore results from then onwards refer to Assessments.

-Key Stage Three - Maths Percentage Achieving Level 6 or above
+KEY STAGE THREE Maths - Percentage Achieving Level 6 or above

-The Story Behind the Trends - Belfast has consistently been above the NI average and Castlereagh consistently below.
+The Story Behind the Trends- The Southern areas have fluctuated over the past years with Armagh, Dungannon and Newry & Mourne above the NI average of 52.5% in June 2012.
 Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
 Level 6's are contained within the Level 5 or above information for June 2013.
 (See Page 58).

-Key Stage Three - SCIENCE Data Source: Department of Education Percentage of Children Achieving Level 6 or above
+Key Stage Three - SCIENCE Percentage of Children Achieving Level 6 or above